Edugate/Documentation/rr3-admin/source/configfile.rst

    $config['rr_logo_maxsize'] = 2000;

-* autoregister_federated - if federated access to RR3 is enabled you can decide wether user who used federated access but doesn't exist in RR3 should be autoprovisioned or not.
+* autoregister_federated - if federated access to JAGGER is enabled you can decide wether user who used federated access but doesn't exist in JAGGER should be autoprovisioned or not.
 Strongly recommend to not allow it.
 If it's set to FALSE then new (not registered) user will get error page with contact support email address.

  .. code:: php